The geo pages that rank for years tend to rank for the same reason, and it is not the reason most people template for.

 tl;dr

 Google's spam policy treats templated, near-duplicate location pages as doorway pages and removes them.
 The operational rule we run on every client build is 500 words of genuinely local copy per page and 40 percent n-gram differentiation across the set, both checked in CI.
-Karpentor's 10 town pages and Burris and Sons' 8 neighbourhood pages cleared the bar through real local detail, not template fill.
+Karpentor's 10 town pages and Burris and Sons' 8 neighborhood pages cleared the bar through real local detail, not template fill.
 A pSEO page without 500 unique words and a real underlying data shape is a doorway page waiting to get deindexed.

-What Google means by "doorway pages", in the actual policy text
+What Google means by "doorway pages," in the actual policy text

 The relevant policy is Google's spam policies for Google web search, specifically the doorway-pages section.
 The policy defines doorway pages as sites or pages created to rank for similar search queries, where each page is essentially a templated version of the others, funneling the user to a single destination.